krishnasai21/ELEMENTS-OF-PROGRAMMING-INTERVIEWS-IN-pyhton/README.md

 # Elements of Programming Interviews (EPI)

-Aims to help the engineers like me who are getting ready for interviews software development
+Aims to help the engineers like me who are getting ready for interviews software development.

+## Best Interview preparation
+                              The best interview preparation is a combination of hands-on pratice over a reperesentation set of problems with quality test cases and explanations

 ## Primary focus of this EPI - Elements of Programming Interviews was
 ```